subeash/CPD_exp_1_Stirred_tank_heater/experiment/procedure.md

  ### 2.9 Coil Analysis

- The fluid is entering the coil with a temperature T<sub>i-coil</sub> and the flow rate V<sub>i-coil</sub> and leaving it with the temperature T<sub>i-coil</sub> and flow rate V<sub>i-coil</sub>. d<sub>coil<sub> is the density of fluid in the coil.
+ The fluid is entering the coil with a temperature T<sub>i-coil</sub> and the flow rate V<sub>i-coil</sub> and leaving it with the temperature T<sub>i-coil</sub> and flow rate V<sub>i-coil</sub>. d<sub>coil</sub> is the density of fluid in the coil.
 We will now consider the coil and will repeat the same things which we did for the tank.

  Applying mass conservation,
  ### Mass Stored = Mass In - Mass Out